Jinso-o/migration-guide-ebook/03_covert_python.md

 * We yield all the records as before.
 After yielding, we update the state: we take the maximum `id` from the fetched records and save it as the new `"last_id"` in state for next time.
 * On the next pipeline run, `last_id` will be populated from the previous run's state, so the function will fetch only records with a higher ID, yield those, and update the state again.
 This way, each run processes a new batch of data without repeating the old ones.

 dlt's state management makes this pattern straightforward – we didn't have to write to an external file or table to keep track of the last ID; it's handled as part of the pipeline state.
-The state update is committed atomically with the data load, meaning if the pipeline run succeeds, the state is saved (and if it fails, the state doesn’t advance, avoiding gaps).
+The state update is committed atomically with the data load, meaning if the pipeline run succeeds, the state is saved (and if it fails, the state doesn’t advance, avoiding gaps) [7](https://dlthub.com/docs/general-usage/incremental-loading), [8](https://dlthub.com/docs/general-usage/incremental/cursor).

 Additionally, using `write_disposition="merge"` with a primary key ensures even if an old record appears again or if we accidentally fetch overlapping data, dlt will merge it to avoid duplicate entries.
 (If the API instead provided an `updated_at` timestamp for incremental loading, we could use a similar approach with a timestamp cursor.
 In fact, dlt supports a declarative incremental option where you can specify a cursor field in the resource configuration.
 For instance, one could configure a resource to use an `"updated_at"` field as an incremental cursor, so that dlt automatically uses the last seen timestamp for the next fetch – but for clarity we implemented the logic manually here.)